Danielduel/twitch_irc/README.md

 Specify the `--inspect-brk` flag to inspect any of the examples using developer tools.
 For example, for Chrome it's `chrome://inspect` -> `Open dedicated DevTools for Node`.
-The client is available on the window object as `window.client`.
+The client is available on the globalThis object as `globalThis.client`.

 #### Simple chat logging (anonymous)